The White King (film): Plot

 The film follows Djata (Lorenzo Allchurch), a 12-year-old boy growing up in a dystopian territory called Homeland, under a dictatorship and without access to the rest of the world.
 His father, Peter (Ross Partridge), tells him of the true nature of Homeland as well as of a treasure guarded by a man named Pickaxe (Ólafur Darri Ólafsson).
 Peter is later taken away by two government agents, leading to him and Djata's mother, Hannah (Agyness Deyn), being labelled traitors by the government and the citizenry.

-Djata visits his father's parents who are devoted to the totalitarian government.
+For his birthday, Djata visits his father's parents who are devoted to the totalitarian government.
 Once there, his grandfather shows him a gun and orders him to kill a cat.
 When Djata hesitates, his grandmother presses him to shoot.
 Later that night his grandfather gives him a medal his father won as a boy for being a great shooter.
 When Djata returns home his mother gives him a birthday cake but notices Djata is hiding something.
 When she sees the medal she is angered that he accepted a gift from his grandparents.
 She yells at him that she won't let his grandparents brainwash him and sends him to his room.

 The next day, while Djata is playing with his friends with the football his father gave him, two bullies known as "the twins", Romulus and Remus, drive up to them, force candy on them and take Djata's ball.
 Later Djata and his mother are standing on a line at the local market, but when they try to buy food they are turned away because they have been blacklisted.
 Djata is sitting in his hangout when an older boy throws a dead bird with a note through the window.
 Djata and his friends see the note is an invitation by the bullies to fight to get his ball back.
 During the fight the next day, Djata manages to get into the bullies' base, but he is caught by the twins who try to intimidate him into saying that the ball is theirs.
 He refuses, breaks free and escapes with his football.